crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Cloudinary**

 - **Swag**: T-shirt, Stickers, Cloudinary unicorn.
-- **Requirements**: Make 4 or more valid PRs in Cloudinary libraries and SDKs with the `hacktoberefest` label.
+- **Requirements**: Make 4 or more valid PRs in Cloudinary libraries and SDKs with the `hacktoberfest` label.
 - **How to sign up**: No special signup known.
 - **Notes**: [Visit Cloudinary](https://cloudinary.com/blog/hacktoberfest-celebrate-open-source-sdks) for the list of eligible libraries and SDKs.